fineanmol/plant-tree/README.md

-🌲 Updated on Sat, 24 May 2025 21:56:12 GMT
+🌿 Updated on Sun, 25 May 2025 17:40:24 GMT

-> "Any fool can write code that a computer can understand."
+> "First, solve the problem.
+Then, write the code."